-We are engaged in the business of developing, commercializing and licensing proprietary materials, processes and technologies for the \$400+ billion semiconductor industry.
-Our lead technology, named Mears Silicon Technology TM, or MST®, is a thin film of reengineered silicon, typically 100 to 300 angstroms (or approximately 20 to 60 silicon atomic unit cells) thick.
+We are engaged in the business of developing, commercializing and licensing proprietary materials, processes and technologies for the \$450+ billion semiconductor industry.
+Our lead technology, named Mears Silicon TechnologyTM, or MST[®], is a thin film of reengineered silicon, typically 100 to 300 angstroms (or approximately 20 to 60 silicon atomic unit cells) thick.
 MST can be applied as a transistor channel enhancement to CMOS-type transistors, the most widely used transistor type in the semiconductor industry.
 MST is our proprietary and patent-protected performance enhancement technology that we believe addresses a number of key engineering challenges facing the semiconductor industry.
 We believe that by incorporating MST, transistors can be smaller, with increased speed, reliability and energy efficiency.
 In addition, since MST is an additive and low-cost technology, we believe it can be deployed on an industrial scale, with equipment commonly used in semiconductor manufacturing.
+We believe that MST can improve existing products due to the physical properties of the film and can also enable customers to design products with performance, power and scaling characteristics that are not possible using their current process technologies.
 We believe that MST can be widely incorporated into the most common types of semiconductor products, including analog, logic, optical and memory integrated circuits.

 We do not intend to design or manufacture integrated circuits directly.
-Instead, we intend to develop and license technologies and processes that will offer the designers and manufacturers of integrated circuits a low-cost solution to the industry's need for greater performance and lower power consumption.
-Our customers and partners include or are expected to include:
+Instead, we develop and license technologies and processes that we believe offer the designers and manufacturers of integrated circuits a low-cost solution to the industry's need for greater performance and lower power consumption.
+Our customers and partners include:

-- foundries, which manufacture integrated circuits on behalf of fabless manufacturers; - integrated device manufacturers, or IDMs, which are the fully integrated designers and manufacturers of integrated circuits; - fabless semiconductor manufacturers, which are designers of integrated circuits that outsource the manufacture of their chips to foundries; - original equipment manufacturers, or OEMs, which manufacture the epitaxial, or EPI, deposition machines used to deposit semiconductor layers, such as the MST film onto the base silicon wafer; and - electronic design automation companies, which make software tools used throughout the industry to simulate the effects of using different materials, design structures and process technologies on the performance of semiconductor products.
+- foundries, which manufacture integrated circuits on behalf of fabless manufacturers; - integrated device manufacturers, or IDMs, which are the fully integrated designers and manufacturers of integrated circuits; - fabless semiconductor manufacturers, which are designers of integrated circuits that outsource the manufacture of their chips to foundries: - original equipment manufacturers, or OEMs, which manufacture the epitaxial, or EPI, deposition machines used to deposit semiconductor layers, such as the MST film onto the base silicon wafer; and - electronic design automation companies, which make tools used throughout the industry to simulate the performance of semiconductor products using different materials, design structures and process technologies.